statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 Here we train a VAE on two different datasets from TCGA.
 We will first merge the two datasets and subsequently try to separate the samples based on their latent variables.
 This is made analogous to the notebook on PCA.

 First we retrieve our two TCGA lung cancer datasets from cbioportal.org.
 One of the sets is from [Lung Adenocarcinomas](https://en.wikipedia.org/wiki/Adenocarcinoma_of_the_lung) and the other is from [Lung Squamous Cell Carcinomas](https://en.wikipedia.org/wiki/Squamous-cell_carcinoma_of_the_lung).
-We first load our datasets; the loading code is hidden here, but it is available in the module tcga_read.
+We first load our datasets; the loading code is hidden here, but it is available in the module `load_tcga`.

-Particularly, we added code that is hidden in the other version of the notebook,that is not important for the understanding of the analysis, but can be found in the module tcga_read.
+Particularly, we added code that is hidden in the other version of the notebook,that is not important for the understanding of the analysis, but can be found in the module `load_tcga`.
 Execute the code and proceed to next step.

 ```{code-cell} ipython3
 import pandas as pd